 Steven O’Reilly is a graduate of the University of Dallas and the Georgia Institute of Technology.
 He and his wife, Margaret, live near Atlanta with their family.
-A former intelligence officer, he has written apologetic articles and is working on a historical-adventure trilogy, set during the time of the Arian crisis.
-The first book of the trilogy should be out later this summer or by early fall.
+He has written apologetic articles and is working on a historical-adventure trilogy, entitled Pia Fidelis, set during the time of the Arian crisis.
+The first book of the Pia Fidelis trilogy.
+The Two Kingdoms, should be out later this summer or by early fall (Follow on twitter at @fidelispia for updates).
 He asks for your prayers for his intentions.
-His articles can be read on www.RomaLocutaEst.com.
-He can be contacted at StevenOReilly@AOL.com (or follow on Twitter: @S_OReilly_USA)
+He can be contacted at StevenOReilly@AOL.com (or follow on Twitter: @S_OReilly_USA).

 - At least one omission from the Open Letter were surprising, such as leaving out the question of Pope Francis’ statements regarding the death penalty.

 - This quote is found in both the preface (p. xii) and the appendix (p.
 207) of Mr. Walford’s book.
 The full letter is found on p.
 206-207 of the appendix.